Help us improve your experience.

 Option Name Option Function Usage Notes Firmware Notes

-Include Network Headers Include packet headers in addition to the packet data.
-Packet capture works by buffering packets locally on the device, meaning there is limited space available for storage.
+Include Network Headers This feature includes packet headers with the packet data.
+Packet capture works by buffering packets locally on the device, which has limited space available.
 By default, Mist truncates header data from the captured packets to reduce the size of capture files while still providing the most relevant information.

-Local Capture Do not stream the live capture data to the Mist GUI.
+Local Capture This capture is local only and is not streamed to the Mist portal.
 Earlier AP firmware did not support live streaming packet captures to the Juniper Mist portal.
 Required for AP firmware versions before 0.10.x

-Canned Filters Pre-defined filters that vary based on the type of packet capture you're performing.
+Canned Filters These filters are based on the type of packet capture that you're performing.
 The filters available in the list change depending on whether you're capturing wireless, wired, or WAN packets.
 For example, beacon frames are only available for wireless packet captures.

-Advanced Filters Create your own packet filters for the capture session using tcpdump syntax.
+Advanced Filters Use this option to apply your own filters by using tcpdump syntax.
 0.10.x or later

-Expression Builder Interactive GUI tool to build custom filters in tcpdump syntax for use in the capture session.
+Expression Builder This interactive tool builds custom filters in tcpdump syntax for use in the capture session.
 You can let the builder start the filter entry and then add to or delete from the entry manually.
 0.10.x or later